GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs: Experiments

-Table~\ref{table:avgscores} reports for each of the 6 motifs $M_i$, its perturbation probability and the average $\gsfunc(G,B,M_i)$ over all graphs $G \in \mathcal{G}$, assigned by \method (using \emph{remove} masking strategy).
+Finally, we compute the \method scores for all graphs.
+Spanning from $M_0$ to $M_5$, the array of average motif scores are $[0.0009, 0.001, -0.0049, 0.0072, -0.0108, 0.0263]$.
 The alternation between positive and negative values mirrors the parity-based criterion we used to assign motifs to classes: odd-indexed motifs have positive explanation scores, and the even-indexed ones have negative explanation scores.
 Furthermore, since these motifs were injected with increasing probabilities, this is mirrored by the monotonically increasing absolute values of our explanations scores.

-Due to the additivity properties of Shapley values, it holds that $-1 \leq \sum_{M_i \in \mathcal{M}} \gsfunc(G,B,M_i) \leq 1, \forall \ G$ (recall that $B(\cdot) \in [0,1]$).
-This also means that \method scores are not independent, as the scores assigned to the motifs to explain the same graph $G$ must not cumulatively exceed 1.
-This is why the average explanation scores are lower than their corresponding perturbation probabilities.